jundalisay/spblist/content/en/research/einstein/100/foreword.md

 collective script.
 On the other hand, it should be noted in advance that there is no uniform and authentic representation of the theory of relativity either on the part of Einstein or on the part of his numerous commentators.

-Rather, the RTH dazzles in all colours.
+Rather, Relativity dazzles in all colours.

 Einstein himself has given rise to contradictory interpretations (see aether question, clock movement, validity of the absolute constancy of the speed of light), which in turn stand in occasional contrast to the interpretations of Mie, Reichenbach, Thirring, Born, Freundlich, Sommerfeld, Riebesell, Weyl, Schlick, Planck, Petzoldt and others, while these again differ physically, mathematically and in the theoretical way.